thinker3197/blog/_posts/2016-06-18-build-system.md

 title: Sublime Build System
 ---

-<p class="lead"> <a href="http://jekyllrb.com">Jekyll</a> is a static site generator, an open-source tool for creating simple yet powerful websites of all shapes and sizes.</p>

 [Sublime Text](https://www.sublimetext.com/) is one of the most popular editors out there and it's loved by developers.
 We'll talk about sublime and it's build system today.
 A brief note of what build system is and how to create your own build system for any language.

 ## What are build systems?

 > Build system builds and run programs using external programs.

 Using sublime build systems we can build/run any program without leaving the editor.
 For understading, think of what you'll do to build a JavaScript file.
 You'll hop into the terminal and type in ```node yourFileName.js``` and node will build the js file for you.
 Sublime build system exactly do the same thing, but without having you to leave the editor.
 Sublime comes pre-loaded with few build systems for Python, Ruby, C++ etc. You can view them in **Tools > Build Systems** menu in sublime.